lserman/maia/README.md

 # Maia

-This project maintains a `Maia::Device` model and facilitates the delivery of push notifications for iOS and Android through FCM.
+This project maintains a `Maia::Device` model and facilitates the delivery of push notifications for iOS and Android through FCM (Firebase Cloud Messaging).

 ## Installation